Badshass4/StudyBuddy/frontend/README_frontend.txt

-Developer : Sayantan Kundu (Admin)
+Developer : Sayantan Kundu.

-This is the the frontend folder where code is written in React JS.
+This is the frontend code, Powered by React JS.